MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

          dnsProxy=false
          ```

-   - If the connectivity issues persist, collect the networking logs using the method mentioned at [link](https://aka.ms/wsllogs), and include those logs with your support bundle.
+   - If the connectivity issues persist, run the following steps to collect the networking logs

+      1. Open an elevated(admin) powerhsell prompt

+      2. Download and Run: `.\collect-networking-logs.ps1`

+         ```powershell
+         Invoke-WebRequest -UseBasicParsing "https://raw.githubusercontent.com/microsoft/WSL/master/diagnostics/collect-networking-logs.ps1" -OutFile collect-networking-logs.ps1
+         Set-ExecutionPolicy Bypass -Scope Process -Force
+         .\collect-networking-logs.ps1
+         ```

+      3. Open a new command prompt and run: `wsl`

+      4. Open an elevated(admin) command prompt and run:  `wsl --debug-shell`

+      5. In debug shell, run: `mdatp connectivity test`

+      6. Allow the connectivity test to be completed

+      7. Stop the .ps1 ran in step #2

+      8. Share the generated .zip file along with support bundle.

 5. If you run into any other challenges or issues, open Terminal, and run the following commands to generate a support bundle: